Last updated on

 Use Multiple and Labeled Cutting Boards

 You need more than one cutting board and don’t you dare mix them up.
-You need at least one plastic board for raw meat and a few wooden ones for veggies, greens, anything strong flavored or sweet.
-Have them in different color or styles, so you always know which is which.
+You need at least one plastic board for raw meat and a few wooden ones for veggies, greens, anything strong-flavored or sweet.
+Have them in different colors or styles, so you always know which is which.

 Keep Cutting Boards on The Microwave Oven